kushpatelj86/CPSC-352-Assignment-1/README.md

-There are two files that communicate with each other a server and a client all written in python
+There are two files(a server and a client) that communicate with each other all written in python